Ayomide2025-web/Ayomide2025-web.github.io/index.md

 title: "Welcome"
 ---

-Hi, I'm **Ayomide Olagunju** — a first-class graduate of Physiology and a skilled Health Data Analyst with expertise in interpreting complex health
-datasets and building predictive models to support healthcare decisions.
+Hi, I’m **Ayomide Olagunju** — a first-class graduate of Physiology and a skilled Health Data Analyst with expertise in interpreting complex health datasets and building predictive models to support healthcare decisions.

-I combine my solid foundation in physiology with advanced skills in Health Data Analysis, Bioinformatics, Machine Learning, and Graphic Design to
-deliver clear insights and impactful visuals.
+I combine my solid foundation in physiology with advanced skills in Health Data Analysis, Bioinformatics, Machine Learning, and Graphic Design to deliver meaningful insights and compelling visuals.

-With proficiency in Python, R, SQL, Excel, and Power BI, I transform raw health data into meaningful solutions.
+With proficiency in **Python**, **R**, **SQL**, **Excel**, and **Power BI**, I transform raw health data into actionable and impactful solutions.
 ---

 ### 💡 What I Can Do